Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Some calculus relations in the presence of torsion

-These definitions also hold in the case of a manifold with torsion and the tensors are called generalized, one just has to write the meaningful connection in this case.
-Let's now take a look at some calculus with torsion (see [31]-[35]).
+In the following, the KY tensor $Y \in \Omega^p(\mathcal{M})$, the SK tensor $K$, and the CKY tensor (also denoted $Y$) on a pseudo-Riemannian manifold $(\mathcal{M},g)$ are used with their usual definitions (for example see \cite{31}).
+These definitions also hold in the case of a manifold with torsion.
+In this case the tensors are called, as usually, generalized, and one just has to write the meaningful connection for this case.

+The basic calculus formulas in presence of torsion $T$ can be found, for example, in \cite{31,32,33,34,35}).
 Let T be a 3-form on a pseudo-Riemannian manifold $(\mathcal{M},g)$ and ${e_a}$ an orthonormal frame such that $g(e_a, e_b)=\delta_{ab}$.
 Then if X, Y are vector fields then we define the Levi-Civita connection as:

 T is assimilated with torsion and we shall also use the T=2A notation for torsion.
-For a p-form $\omega$ the covariant derivative is:
+The covariant derivative for p-form $\omega$ is:

 with the explicit formula for a 2-form being:

 Note that the spinor covariant derivative with torsion can be written out as:

 Hence the Dirac operator with torsion is: